 Most banks, said Agusto & Co., have shown resilience through innovative measures, including remote working arrangements and upgrading network infrastructure to accommodate higher traffic on digital channels. .

 “These arrangements also provided support during the mandatory curfew caused by the civic unrest that followed the #EndSARS protests in October 2020.
-Indeed, the pandemic has highlighted the crucial role of technology in deepening financial services, as some banks have seen up to 50 percent increases in digital banking transaction volumes.
+Indeed, the pandemic has highlighted the critical role of technology in deepening financial services, as some banks have seen up to 50 percent increases in digital banking transaction volumes.
 However, these gains were limited by the CBN-induced reduction in bank fees, which came into effect in January 2020.
 As a result, electronic banking revenues fell by 27.3%, a decrease of 13.2%. (fiscal year 2019: 21.1%) of non-interest income, ”the report states.